Earthquake of magnitude 6.8 strikes near coast of northern Chile | International

 Earthquake of magnitude 6.8 strikes near coast of northern Chile

+Chile is the world's largest copper producer and most of its large operations are in Antofagasta region, more than 300 km (180 miles) north of the quake's epicenter.
+Miner Antofagasta Plc told Reuters that its operations at Los Pelambres, the closest large deposit to the epicenter, some 379 km (236 miles) in a straight line, had not been affected.

+Patricio Elgueta, a union chief at state miner Codelco's El Salvador mine 200 km (120 miles) north, said operations continued as normal.
+Mine facilities and other infrastructure in Chile are built to withstand large quakes.

-The National Emergency Office of the interior ministry said there had been some localized power cuts and rubble covering roads around the region, and that a swimming pool on the roof of an apartment block in the city of Copiapo in the Atacama desert had overflowed.
-The University of Chile's seismological center said it had detected as many as 15 aftershocks around the port city of Huasco, midway between regional capital La Serena and Copiapo.
+The interior ministry's National Emergency Office said there had been some localized power outages and landslides blocking roads.
+The University of Chile's seismological center said that by early morning it had detected as many as 15 aftershocks around the original epicenter near the port city of Huasco, midway between regional capital La Serena and Copiapo.

 A magnitude 6.8 earthquake struck Chile's mineral-rich northern desert in June.